fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

 }
 ```

+You can now force Android Studio to sync with your configuration by selecting Tools -> Android -> Sync Project with Gradle Files

+This should download the dependency.

 ##### Android Studio Manual Installation
 1. Download the [library](https://github.com/fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/blob/master/fujifilm.spa.sdk/fujifilm.spa.sdk.aar).
 2. In Android Studio, Click File -> New -> New Module